a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 As part of my thesis I am conducting the **“*Socialisation and Political Education in Rebel Groups***” (SOPERG) data project.
 The SOPERG Project dataset measures how African rebel groups utilize political education to facilitate socialization among their members.

-I am am happy to discuss this project and my work nore generally at freibera@tcd.ie.
+I am am happy to discuss this project and my work more generally at freibera@tcd.ie.

 Interested in my research?
 Check out the episode of the CRSV Podcast.
 Where I talk about my research on Conflict-related sexual violence and combatant socialization\
 You can find it here: <https://www.crsvobservatory.com/podcast/episode/55949ad6/episode-19-amelie-freiberg>